koraygulcu/bitmovin-exoplayer-androidtv/README.md

 ```

 - Open the project in [Android Studio][studio].
+- Whitelist package name in your Bitmovin account.
+- Replace your BItmovin Analytics API KEY with the placeholder in PlaybackFragment::initializePlayer()
 - Compile and deploy to your Android TV device (such as a Nexus Player).

 Need more information about getting started with Android TV?
 Check the [official docs][getting-started].